Skip to main content

 $1,430 at stake. $9 to fight back.
 When an appeal like this one succeeds, the plan covers the scan.

-And if the papers do not back an appeal?
-Lysco says so before you pay.
+If the documents do not back an appeal, Lysco says so before you pay.
 A weak case gets a straight answer, not a $9 appeal.

 1. 01